ririw/weekendproject-autocomplete/README.markdown

    to go when Akka logs a bunch
  * I'm bored with the project, but the next step would be to modify the trie or augment it so that it produces word suggestions - at the moment it tends to just look a few chars ahead which makes the suggestions silly.
+   Another thing might be to use STM to make the trie construction go in parallel - most of the manipulations are easy to run in parallel if you use optimistic concurrency, like STM does.

 ## Algorithm
  There will actually be two algorithms.
 The first is a prefix one, which suggests the next most probably suggestions given a string.
 The second kicks in when the first has no suggestions, and suggests words based on the existing bag of words in the